joesb/helios360/content/handbook/what/important-skills.md

 This is the definition of *tactics*{.text-color-brand-secondary}, pretty much — how you're going to address specific things that are part of the larger plan, the distinct things you need to achieve or overcome in order to get where you're going.

 Your tactics are the hard work you do at ground level, in the day to day.
 And your tactics are the reason why you've drawn together this specific the team and these particular tools — so that you can handle what you know is coming at you.

+{% Note true, "content-note-info", "yes" %}
+**Note:**{.h3-style}
+{.border-bottom .margin-block-end-lg}

+*Strategy should always come first.*{.larger}

+Tactics (i.e. coordinated action taken in a *specific* situation) will be fairly impotent, or worse, a potential liability without reference to a larger context that gives them meaning.

+Tactics need to be directed toward a goal or outcome in order to have focus and purpose.

+Tactics depend on strategy.

+{% endNote %}

 #### Beware of too much improvisation, too often